 Healthy: Cross-country skiing is one of the healthiest recreational activities for the body and soul.
 Absorbing the beauty of nature with its towering trees, mountain vistas, or endless snow covered meadows while experiencing a total body workout, all at an individual pace, is hard to duplicate on any other vacation.

-For information on cross-country ski destinations call the Cross Country Ski Areas Association at 1-877-77-XCSKI or www.xcski.org
+For information on cross-country ski destinations call the Cross Country Ski Areas Association.
+Toll-free 1-877-77-XCSKI or www.xcski.org

 Vermont: Stowe, Topnotch Resort & Spa.